Receiz / FAQ

 What is Login with Receiz ID?

 Receiz ID is passwordless account access.
 Passkey (WebAuthn) is default, and email magic-link is fallback or alternate login method.
-Both methods resolve to one account identity.
+Both methods resolve to one account identity, and that identity continues across every Receiz experience, your domain, external apps, and real-world entry points using Receiz Connect.

 Do users need an account before signing in?